 One afternoon, six years later I was sitting in my clinic during a break, chatting with a friend on Facebook, when seemingly out of the blue my sense of individual self spontaneously disappeared into oblivion, taking with it the idea that ‘I’ had ever been.
 It took less than 30 mins.

 So it can happen, and it can happen to you.
-And if it does, you will be home.
-You’ll know that enlightenment happens, to no-one.
+And if it does, you’ll know that enlightenment does happen, but to no-one.
 That it is simply the falling away of that which was seeking enlightenment.
 The end of the seeker.
 A super-complete perfection.
 Everything and nothing.
 More love than is imaginable.